-Renewable Energy Policy 1 of the Local Development Plan states that biomass and biogas (heat and power) proposals will be supported where they are located in close proximity to the source of demand for generated heat and power and use a sustainable source of fuel.
+6.1 Policy REN3 'Energy Generation from Biomass and Biogas' is the key policy in relation to this technology.
 Biomass power involves producing electricity and/or heat from wood products (including wood fuel, by-products or felling waste), agricultural by-products or waste.
 Of these different types of fuel, wood is expected to be the main source and opportunity in the National Park.